JordiiBru/Car-Trip-Cost-Calc/README.md

 By simply entering the values and checking the necessary boxes, we will get the liters consumed and the corresponding money spent.
 It also facilitates the calculation when distributing the money spent for the driver among all passengers.

-This website is only supported my 1920x1080 resolution displays.
-The idea is to support every kind of display but not enough free time.
-The direct link to the application is: https://jordiibru.github.io/Car-Trip-Cost-Calc/
+This website is only supported in 1920x1080 resolution displays.
+The idea is to support every kind of display but I don't have enough free time.

+Feel free to share this link --> https://jordiibru.github.io/Car-Trip-Cost-Calc/

 Enjoy my new App!
             ~ Jordii Bru 🌼